mad-lab-fau/gaitmap/docs/source/user_guide/datatypes.rst

 :obj:`~gaitmap.utils.consts.SL_COLS`.
 The index is expected to have one level with the name `s_id`.
 Instead of being part of the index, it can also be a column with the same name.
-All algorithms that take a stride list as input support both formats (index or column) Independent of that, `s_id` index or column should contain a unique identifier for each stride in the stride list.
+All algorithms that take a stride list as input support both formats (index or column).
+Independent of that, `s_id` index or column should contain a unique identifier for each stride in the stride list.
 All other columns should provide values in samples since the start of the recording (not the start of the stride!)